Chapter 24 BWV 139 Wohl dem, der sich auf seinen Gott

 The explanation is more likely to be for artistic reasons.
 The purpose of this recitative is twofold; firstly it reinforces the picture of God's protection within an environment of potential danger and secondly it forms a link between the essential expression of the simple faith of the tenor aria and the more complex spiritual and earthly circumstances described subsequently.
 There is no need to use lurid imagery in order to draw attention to these themes.

-Violin and oboe parts representing the three images, bars 1-2.
+Violin and oboe parts representing the three images described above.

 The opening gives only an inkling of what is to follow.
 The oboe d'amore theme is not unlike that which is to be heard on the violins of the tenor aria in C 92.
 Both have sweeping skirls of fast notes separating disjunctive leaps in the melodic line and, interestingly, the texts explore different images of the same theme, namely God's assistance in times of threat.
 When discussing C 139 Schweitzer (vol 2, p 375) describes this motive as the symbol of the 'heavy bonds' or chains in which the Christian is enmeshed.
 The harsh bleakness of the theme is emphasized by the dotted rhythms in the continuo and aggressive and wide-ranging semi-quavers in the violins.